 Here are the 20 American dishes that can be made in the Instant Pot

 Meatloaf has always been a sort of mix of leftovers.
-It became one of America’s iconic dishes and essential comfort food.
-Originally, it was made for breakfast.
 In the 1890s, industrial-scale meatpacking helped it become a staple.
 During the Depression, it enabled cooks to extend protein farther.
-By the 1950s, meatloaf became a respected dish in American diners serving as a nostalgic node to sustaining Americans through hard times.
-Recipe from Instant Pot Eats.
+By the 1950s, meatloaf became a respected dish in American diners.
+Get The Recipe Here.

 The earliest known recorded mac’n’cheese recipe was scribbled down in 1769.
-The American food system has been in the pursuit of the cheapest way to get protein.
 Cheese is vulnerable to mold, rot, maggots, and excess salt.
-Processing cheese instead was a good way to make food for soldiers at war.
-It was a good way to get nutrients even without refrigeration.
-It was safe but not as tasty.
+Processing cheese instead was a good way to get nutrients even without refrigeration.
 Driven by convenience packaging and industrialization, pasta and powdered cheese in a box became what many today have grown up eating.
-Recipe from Instant Pot Eats.
+Get The Recipe Here.

 Do you prefer Manhattan or New England clam chowder?
 The New England style of chowder was introduced by French, Nova Scotian, or British settlers.
 It became a common dish by the 1700s.
 Recipe from 4 Son ‘R’ Us.

-Ribs are relative newcomers to the pits.
-No one was putting slabs of ribs on barbecue pits back in the 19th century.
 Fresh meat from livestock like pigs and cows wasn’t available year-round before the Civil War, because there was no way to keep it from spoiling.
-The rise of industrial meatpacking, mechanical refrigeration, and commercial barbecue stands ignited its popularity and changed the way Americans eat.
+The rise of industrial meatpacking, mechanical refrigeration, and commercial barbecue stands ignited its popularity and changed the way Americans ate.
+Get The Recipe Here.

-In the past, home brands like General Mills, Cuisinart, and Ball Jars regularly released pocket-sized magazines full of tips, recipes, and instructions for their products.
 The Campbell’s Soup Company in Camden, New Jersey, had a kitchen dedicated to creating these recipe pamphlets.
 A home economist, Dorcas Reilly, worked at Campbell’s kitchen, and she successfully created the infamous green bean casserole recipe in 1955.
 It was the perfect recipe for the holidays since it had minimal ingredients that are on hand.
-Recipe from Instant Pot Eats.
+Get The Recipe Here.

 Instant Pot Biscuits and Gravy